My Caregiver Warrior Journey

 It was from that day on that my life was never to be the same.

-My mom, true to her disease, personality, and our relationship, became furious and said they didn’t need any special help.
-Not taking no for an answer, I quickly retreated and regrouped to organize my plan of attack.
+My mom, true to her disease, personality, and our relationship, became furious and said they didn’t need any help.
+Not taking no for an answer, I began to organize my plan of attack.
 I committed right then and there to find compassion when challenged, and love in the face of anger.
-I began my caregiving journey, and my world completely changed.
+My caregiving journey had begun.

-I knew I had a choice: I could be miserable or I could embrace my journey.
+I quickly realized I had a choice: I could be miserable or I could embrace my journey.
 By being present one day at a time, I could experience the ups and the downs of the ride, and perhaps experience the scenery along the way.
 Misery is not for me.

 A lot of the territory I ventured into forced me to re-think how I do and feel things.
 In the 4 years I cared for my parents, I learned more about myself, life, and my relationships than I ever imagined.